SinTan1729/jellyfin-autorefresh-new-releases/README.md

 It's recommended that you use a local/internal URI for better performance.

+With proper config in place, just run `jellyfin-autorefresh`.

 # Notes

 - I haven't used any external packages, everything is written in pure Go, using the Go Standard Library.
 I'll try to keep it this way.